 Perhaps you have family photos dating back generations that you would love to display?
 One way to do so is by getting them framed and grouping them on a wall.
 Frames needn't match – especially in period-style homes – but limiting them to two or three materials, colours or finishes will keep the collection cohesive.

 Find out more about how to display pictures and prints in our design guide.

-Another key to success when displaying treasured pictures and prints in a group?
+Another key to success when displaying pictures and prints in a group?
 Ensuring they blend beautifully, both in terms of colours and period, with the items grouped around them.
 Here, vintage prints are complemented by glassware and furniture from the same era.

 6. Make a feature of kitchenalia

-There are plenty of other collectibles that look fabulous on the wall.
+There are plenty of other collectibles that look fabulous displayed on the wall.
 Kitchenalia adds character and looks excellent in a vintage kitchen and displays of mirrors, picture frames and even rugs are all beautiful options that add decorative interest to any room.